gyk/h264bitstream/README.md

 Reading and writing slice data is complex and may not be fully implemented soon (target: 1.0.0 version), although there is some work-in-progress code for it.

-Slice data partitioning will not be implemented in the forseeable future.
+Slice data partitioning will not be implemented in the foreseeable future.
 It would require extensive changes to the library, and as it is only available in Extended Profile, its utility is limited.

 ## Documentation